Return to articles

 Depending on the situation, these small fixes can result in much faster Internet, especially if you live in a larger apartment or have roommates who all have multiple connected devices.

-How to Protect Your Online Activity in an Apartment Setting
+How To Protect Your Online Activity In An Apartment Setting

 When you have a number of devices connected to a shared network, it’s in your best interest to ensure your connection is secured: